Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/05a_run_dynamis_delta.md

 </table>
 </details>
 <details markdown=block>
-<summary><b>[Delta (GMT)]</b> Why did we switch from Awk to GMT?</summary>
+<summary><b>[Delta (GMT)]</b> Why did my group switch from Awk to GMT?</summary>
 <table>
   <tr><td><p>I had originally started with Kinda Awk's strat because at a first glance, it looked simple and easy to execute.
-In addition, PF over in Mana had started adopting Sara-chan's strat, which does the same thing in principle (except Sara-chan breaks the first blue tether <em>after</em> baiting fists, instead of before).</p><p>I also didn't fully understood GMT's strat at the time (I wasn't aware that the fists spawn in BB/YY and BY/BY combinations), and so I decided not to go with GMT when I couldn't figure out how to resolve a theoretical "worst-case" configuration that in the end, will never happen in-game.</p><p>However, when my group <em>actually</em> got to progging Delta, we kept wiping to the initial fist bait, particularly on the blue-tether side.</p><p>Common complaints were:</p>
+In addition, PF over in Mana had started adopting Sara-chan's strat, which does the same thing in principle (except Sara-chan breaks the first blue tether <em>after</em> baiting fists, instead of before).</p><p>I also didn't fully understand GMT's strat at the time (I wasn't aware that the fists spawn in BB/YY and BY/BY combinations), and so I decided not to go with GMT when I couldn't figure out how to resolve a theoretical "worst-case" configuration that will never actually happen in-game.</p>
+  <p>However, when my group <em>actually</em> got to progging Delta with Awk, we kept wiping, particularly on the blue-tether side.</p>
+  <p>Common complaints were:</p>
   <ul>
     <li>There isn't <em>that</em> much time (one second) between when the first blue tether breaks, and when players have to stack together.</li>
     <li>The fists were generally in the way, so it was hard to see the AoEs on the ground.</li>
     <li>People were forgetting if they were the inner or outer pair after stacking together.</li>
     <li>We were taking turns wiping the party as members got blue tethers for the first time, despite reviewing what happened as a group.</li>
-    <li><p>There is a distance relationship implied between the four blue-tethered players:</p>
+    <li><p>There is an implicit distance between the four blue-tethered players:</p>
       <ul>
+        <li>The inner pair needs to be short enough so that they <em>do not</em> break.</li>
-        <li>The outer pair must be far enough that they break immediately.</li>
+        <li>The outer pair must be far enough that they break immediately...</li>
-        <li>The outer pair must be near enough to the inner pair to stack in time.</li>
+        <li>...but not so far that they cannot move to stack on the inner pair in time.</li>
-        <li>The inner pair also needs to be short enough so that they <em>do not</em> break.</li>
       </ul>
       <p>Groups have been using Beetle Omega's legs as a guide for the long blue-tether to help with this.</p>
     </li></ul>